t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-In this work, we employ the latent representation of VAE as our shape descriptor.
-VAE is a generative model trained by unsupervised learning~\cite{kingma2013auto}.
-Figure~\ref{fig:shapeVAE}(a) offers a schematic of shape VAE used in our study.
-The VAE builds on two key components, encoder $E$ and decoder $G$.
-Assuming the input instance is an image, the encoder involves a set of progressively contracting layers to capture underlying low-dimensional features, until it reaches the bottleneck layer, which provides the latent vector as $z=E(\phi(x, y))$ where $\phi(x, y)$ is the signed distance field (SDF) of a binary microstructure image $I(x, y)$.
-The decoder, reversely, takes a latent variable from the information bottleneck and generates a reconstructed image as $\widehat{\phi}(x, y)=G(z)$.
+Figure~\ref{fig:shapeVAE}(a) depicts the shape VAE used in our study.
+The VAE involves two key components, encoder $E$ and decoder $G$.
+Assuming an input instance is given as a discretized image, the encoder involves a set of progressively contracting layers to capture underlying low-dimensional features, until it reaches the bottleneck layer, which provides the latent vector as $\boldsymbol{z}=E(\phi(x, y))$ where $\phi(x, y)$ is the signed distance field (SDF) of a binary microstructure image $I(x, y)$.
+The decoder, reversely, takes a latent variable from the information bottleneck and generates a reconstructed image as $\widehat{\phi}(x, y)=G(\boldsymbol{z})$.
+In formatting the shape instances, we prefer the SDF representation to the binary one since (i) SDFs offer richer local information (distance and sign) that unsupervised representation learning can exploit~\cite{dai2017shape}, and (ii) the continuous surface-based representation tends to help generative models produce smoother synthesized instances~\cite{zhang20193d}.